 *Customized training is defined as training that is designed to meet the special requirements of an employer (or group of employers); is conducted with a commitment by the employer to employ, or in the case of incumbent workers, continue to employ, the individual on successful completion of the training.

 D.3di Total Number of Participants that participated in Incumbent Worker Training Activities: The count of the total number of participants that entered an incumbent worker training program during the relevant reporting quarter.
-An incumbent worker is an employed worker who needs training to secure full-time employment, advance in their careers, or retain their occupation.
-Incumbent worker training is provided to individuals whose skills have been outdated by the development of new technologies or processes, and skills training is provided to those individuals who require new skills set to obtain, retain, or advance in their careers.
+An incumbent worker is as an employed worker in need of skills upgrade to obtain a new job or retain a current job that is requiring new or different skills in an H-1B industry/occupation, and where training is developed with an employer or employer association to upgrade skills training.

 Important Note: Incumbent workers are not eligible for On-the-Job training activities under this grant solicitation.